Vaud Terre d’inspiration (Lake Geneva Region of Switzerland)

-Located in the French-speaking part of Western Switzerland, the Lake Geneva Region (the Canton of Vaud) is an enduring, picture-postcard destination of classic mountain beauty, refined cuisine and legendary hotels.
+Located in the French-speaking part of Western Switzerland, Vaud Terre d’inspiration (Lake Geneva Region) is an enduring, picture-postcard destination of classic mountain beauty, refined cuisine and legendary hotels.
 The region is timeless, with lakeside promenades, vintage steamships and five-star Belle Époque-era hotels.

 Spectacularly beautiful and tranquil, the region has long attracted musicians, performers and writers, including Igor Stravinsky, Joan Sutherland, Henry James and Graham Greene.
 Ernest Hemingway lived in the village of Chamby and set the conclusion of A Farewell to Arms in the hills above Montreux.
 Anita Brookner’s Hotel du Lac was based on the hotel of the same name in Vevey and Vladimir Nabokov famously lived and wrote in a suite in the Montreux Palace for the last 16 years of his life.
 For decades, the region has been a quiet haven for celebrities who craved privacy and elegance, from Charlie Chaplin and Audrey Hepburn to David Bowie and Freddie Mercury.